heyday/silverstripe-xhprof/README.md

 This module provides a SilverStripe-centric wrapper for the pecl package [xhprof](http://pecl.php.net/package/xhprof) and the [xhprof gui](https://github.com/facebook/xhprof).

+For a version compatible with SilverStripe `2.4` see the `1.0` branch.

 ##License

 This project is licensed under an MIT license which can be found at `silverstripe-xhprof/LICENSE`